GuilloteauQ/artefact-lifetime/rep24/slides.typ

 #dslide(title: "The case of Containers")[
   #side-by-side(columns: (45%, 55%))[
     #align(center)[
-	#image("figs/how_packaged.svg", width: 100%)
+	#image("figs/how_packaged.svg", width: 95%)
     ]
   ][
     #align(center)[
-	#image("figs/image_cache_bin.svg", width: 100%)
+	#image("figs/image_cache_bin.svg", width: 95%)
     ]
   ]
     #align(center)[
-	Containers are used in 12% of artifacts, but only 55% of them might be reusable...
+	#sym.arrow.r Containers are used in 12% of artifacts, but only 55% of them might be reusable...
     ]
 ]